AakashKumarNain/nanoGPTJAX/README.md

 uv sync --all-extras
 ```

-# 4. Prepare the dataset
+4. Prepare the dataset
 ```
 # Download the dataset
 python download_fineweb_tokens.py

-# Preprocess the dataset

-# Assuming fineweb10B is the directory containing the downloaded dataset, preprocess
-# the dataset and build the token indices as follows:
-python fineweb_dataloader.py --fineweb10b_path=../fineweb10B --save_train_idx_path=./train.npz --save_val_idx_path="./val.npz"
 ```

 5. Train the model
 ```
-# Pass the data dir, and indices path we created above in the config file located at `nanochat/config.py`
+# Pass the data dir path in the config file located at `nanochat/config.py`
 # Change the hparams in the file if you want.
-# TODO: Streamline all params via config

 python nanogpt/train.py
 ```